kaizhu256/node-utility2/README.md

 ## build script
 ```
 # build-ci.sh
-# this shell code runs the ci-build process for this package
+# this shell script runs the ci-build process for this package
 shBuildCi() {
   # init $TRAVIS env
   if [ "$TRAVIS" ]